-There was a recorded 170 billion dollars in e-commerce sales.
+There was a recorded 570 billion dollars in e-commerce sales.
 In this world of billion dollar e-commerce transactions, imagine the potential for improvement.
-Every single site can improve their conversion rates thorough an improved UI and usability optimization.
-We’re 12 years into the 21st century, finally companies have excepted the fact that every business needs website.
+Every single site can improve their conversion rates thorough an improved usability (UI) and usability optimization (UX).

 Now that we all have websites, it’s time to improve them.
 As the owner of a creative design firm, I am a huge proponent of promoting GOOD design that converts.
 If your website is user friendly, it will make you more money, and it will make your customers feel more comfortable buying from you.
 Web usability is the art of refining the way people interact with the online version of your company.
 Even political campaigns are optimizing their websites, in fact, Obama raised 60 Million dollars by optimizing his donation landing page (read about that here.)